 Assessment Weighting

 Results of the NSC, SC or NC(V) certificate 50%

-Certificate of attendance from a dental 10%
+Certificate of attendance from a dental surgery 10%

-surgery

 Submitted documentation 10%

 Interview 30%

-Shortlisted students will be invited to undergo placement testing.
+Shortlisted candidates will be invited to undergo placement testing.
 Applicants who pass the placement tests are invited for an interview.